ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-clickhouse-connect-sink.md

   }
 }
 ```
-Please note: if you encounter issues with missing classes, not every environment comes with the protobuf converter and you may need to compile an alternate release of the jar bundled with dependencies.
+Please note: if you encounter issues with missing classes, not every environment comes with the protobuf converter and you may need an alternate release of the jar bundled with dependencies.

 ##### JSON Schema Support
 ```json